Copper Queen Hotel Ghosts

 Throughout its history, famous personalities such as Marlon Brando, Lee Marvin, Julia Roberts, Harry Houdini, and John Wayne have visited and stayed in the hotel.

 Angelas’ Restaurant, located in the hotel, offers the Copper Queen’s original 1902 menu and modern fairs, such as Pasta Pescatore and Chicken Parmesan.
 Guests will also be able to pair their meals with the extensive wine list.

 You can enjoy special occasions with a bar full of locals.
 You may even be able to sit in the same chair as Lee Marvin or John Wayne.
 The Copper Queen Salon has been mentioned in the New York Times as a must-visit place in Southern Arizona.

 The Copper Queen Hotel also has a banquet room that can accommodate up to forty guests.
 There are also other facilities which can accommodate up to 70 guests.

 - Cable television

 The quaint town of Bisbee has plenty of attractions for visitors.
 Enthusiasts of the paranormal will enjoy the Old Bisbee ghost tours.
 This tour will take you around town and all the places which have ghostly activity.
 Reservations have to be made for this tour.

-The Muheim Heritage House Museum is a registered The town of Bisbee also has lots of festivals throughout the year which visitors can enjoy.
-There is the All Ages Comedy Show, Annual Art Auction, Copper Classic Car Show, Bisbee Community Chorus Spring Concert and Bisbee Gem, Mineral Show, and many others.
+The town of Bisbee also has lots of festivals throughout the year, which visitors can enjoy.
+The All-Ages Comedy Show, Annual Art Auction, Copper Classic Car Show, Bisbee Community Chorus Spring Concert, Bisbee Gem and Mineral Show.